BRGM/verstr/README.md

 ## Quick start

-If you want to check that a code use the appropriate version of your package as easy as:
+If you want codes using your package to be able to verify its version as easily as:

 ```python
 # user_code.py